 Using Twitter for professional purposes has become common since the introduction of hashtags.
-Thanks to these modern marvels, it is easier than ever to draw traffic, catch the attention of a target audience, follow trends and manage reputation.
+Thanks to these modern marvels, it is easier than ever to draw traffic, catch the attention of a target audience, follow trends, participate in Twitter chats and manage reputation.
 For many bloggers, online business owners and marketing experts, it is becoming second nature.

 The easiest way to utilize Twitter to its greatest potential is through monitoring hashtags – which means getting a full summery of data that explains how they are being used.
 This is such a big part of applying Twitter as a professional tool today that endless programs have been created to help you do it.